 One of my favorite ways to recycle magazines is to make magazine bowls.
-These are easy to make with few additional resources, sturdy, and eye-catching.
+These are easy to make with few additional resources, plus they’re sturdy and eye-catching.
 They make great gifts and gift baskets, or can be used as decorative catchalls around the house.
-I’ve never timed myself making one of these, but I would guess it is about three hours of work, though, it can be broken up into short increments.
+I’ve never timed myself making one of these, but I would guess it is about three hours of work, though it can be broken up into short increments.
 It’s mindless work that I do while I’m watching television in the evenings.

 Grab a stack of magazines and make a bowl in honor of Earth Month.

-- If you’re using more than one magazine, use two issues of the same “brand” or make sure that both magazines are the exact same width and length so that your slats will be the same size.
+- If you’re using more than one magazine, use two issues of the same “brand” or make sure that both magazines are the same width and length, so your slats will be the same size.

 - The thinner the magazine page, the easier to coil.
 Most are approximately the same thickness, but I tried a ReadyMade magazine and the pages were too thick.
 I’ve used US Weekly, Fitness, Shape, Better Homes and Gardens, Clean Eating, Self, etc.

 - When you fold the slats, use the side of the page that is most colorful.
 If a page is all black and white on one side, crease the page so that side is on the inside, unless you are going for a black and white bowl.

 - Start with a small bowl (one magazine or less) for your first attempt.
 It won’t be as frustrating if it uncoils and you have to start over.